pyedifice/pyedifice/docs/source/index.rst

 See :doc:`developer_tools` for more details.

-**Edifice vs. QML**
+**Edifice vs. Qt Quick**

-`QML <https://doc.qt.io/qtforpython-6/overviews/qmlapplications.html>`_ is Qt’s declarative GUI framework for Qt.
+`Qt Quick <https://doc.qt.io/qtforpython-6/PySide6/QtQuick/>`_ is Qt’s declarative GUI framework for Qt.
-Edifice differs from QML in these aspects:
+Edifice differs from Qt Quick in these aspects:

-- Edifice programs are written purely in Python, whereas QML programs are written in Python + a special QML language + JavaScript.
+- Edifice programs are written in Python, whereas Qt Quick programs are written in Python + the special `QML <https://doc.qt.io/qtforpython-6/overviews/qmlapplications.html>`_ language + JavaScript.
-- Because Edifice interfaces are built in Python code, binding the code to the declared UI is much more straightforward.
+- Because Edifice interfaces are declared in Python code, binding the code to the declared UI is much more straightforward.
 - Edifice makes it easy to create dynamic applications.
 It's easy to create, shuffle, and destroy widgets because the interface is written in Python code.
 QML assumes a much more static interface.

-An analogy is, QML is like HTML + JavaScript, whereas Edifice is like React.js.
+By analogy, Qt Quick is like DOM + HTML + JavaScript, whereas Edifice is like React.js.
-While QML and HTML are both declarative UI frameworks, they require imperative logic to add dynamism.
+While QML and HTML are both declarative UI languages, they require imperative logic in another language for dynamism.
-Edifice and React allow fully dynamic applications to be specified declaratively.
+Edifice and React.js allow fully dynamic applications to be specified declaratively in one language.

 **Extendable**